Skip to content

 What separates pass-tier from fail-tier candidates

-The RACP Paediatrics Written Examination is a MCQ and written examination covering paediatric medicine across all systems and age groups.
+The RACP Paediatrics Written Examination is Two written papers (DWE), then a clinical exam (DCE) with real paediatric patients.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 How PRIMEX helps you cross the pass line